Complications of Diabetes

 Type 1 diabetes can lead to a variety of complications.
 Despite the hardships of the day-to-day of the disease, complications can create other physical and emotional tolls.
 We already know some about these complications, but research is providing more information regarding these complications, as well as additional treatments to help mitigate the effects.
 We’re on the search to discover how to live our best lives with diabetes and complications, and live beyond so we can achieve a balanced life.

-If you have T1D, you may develop complications relating to your eyes, teeth, feet, mental health, and more.
+If you have type 1 diabetes (T1D), you may develop complications relating to your eyes, teeth, feet, mental health and more.

 Talking About Complications

 Taking the Blame and Shame Out of ComplicationsMost people living with diabetes will remember conversations they’ve had with healthcare professionals about diabetes-related complications, and often, those memories aren’t especially positive.MORE

 The Role of Genetics in Diabetes ComplicationsAdditional research and data have accumulated to suggest that genetics has a role in the development of complications — but how and why is still unclear.MORE

 Cardiovascular ComplicationsHigh blood glucose due to diabetes can cause damage to many parts of the body, including the heart.MORE

 Dental ComplicationsWhen thinking about diabetes we don’t often think of dental health.
 High blood sugar can affect the health of our mouth, gums, and teeth.MORE

 Eye ComplicationsDiabetic eye disease, also known as retinopathy, is one of the most well-known complications of diabetes, people with diabetes often fear this complication, but the good news is there are many effecti...MORE

 Foot ComplicationsFollowing preventative foot-care recommendations can help prevent and/or delay the progression of serious foot complications.MORE